 Top 5 benefits of gardening with children

 In today’s busy world it might seem impossible to find time to garden.
 But time spent together in the garden is setting your children up well in so many ways.
-There are loads of great reasons to get outside with your children (grandchildren, neices, nephews, neighbours, friends…..) but here are my top 5:
+There are loads of great reasons to get outside with your children (grandchildren, neices, nephews, neighbors, friends…..) but here are my top 5:

 1. Connecting and appreciating nature